STiXzoOR/up-flightfinder-v2/README.md

 ## Requirements

+- Have latest MongoDB installed.
+  - NOTE: create a [cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/) if local server is not an option.
 - Have latest version of Node.js installed.
 - Have latest version of Python installed.
   - NOTE: if installing on windows, tick `Add Python to PATH`
-- Have Redis installed.
-  - For Windows: follow the instructions on [RedisLabs](https://redislabs.com/blog/redis-on-windows-10/).
-  - For MacOS: install [brew](https://brew.sh/) and then run `brew install redis`.
-Finally run `redis-server` to start the server.
 - Have MySQL and phpMyAdmin installed.
   - For Windows: install [MAMP](https://downloads.mamp.info/MAMP-PRO-WINDOWS/releases/4.1.1/MAMP_MAMP_PRO_4.1.1.exe)
   - For MacOS: install [MAMP](https://downloads.mamp.info/MAMP-PRO/releases/5.7/MAMP_MAMP_PRO_5.7.pkg)